nimrodpar/PeopleRepository/README.md

 A simple example for having persistent objects in python using the Repository pattern in a way that is decoupled from the ORM.

 Note: For completeness, the repository includes migrations which are heavily coupled with `sqlalchemy`.
-These can be replace by any ORM and migration manager (however the `sqlalchemy-migrate` one is really nice.
+These can be replace by any ORM and migration manager (however the `sqlalchemy-migrate` one is really nice).

 ## Setup
 ```bash